paulwarren/nzde/dict/P/README.md

 n. a fence of wooden rails held to posts; fencing made from wooden posts joined by rails.
 > also post and rail as adjective/modifier

 n.
-(Rural) a fence composed of posts and rails morticed together [often used in horse-grazing country.](See posts and rails)
+(Rural) a fence composed of posts and rails morticed together [often used in horse-grazing country.]
+(See posts and rails)
 > posts and rails Also elsewhere; aka post and rails; note also posts and rails usually in reference to components of fence rather than the fence; includes attributive use

 ## post and rail tea

 n.
 > aka post and rail(s) [check Burdon see if independent occurrence in NZ or Morris tradition]

 <b>1</b> n.
 (Rural) a coarse drinking tea with pieces of leaves and stalk floating on the surface.

 ## post and stake fence